Where to sell Rabbits in Kenya

 Market demand

-2.2 Setting Up Housing
+Setting Up Rabbit Housing

 Rabbit housing, or hutches, should be well-ventilated, secure from predators, and easy to clean.
 Key requirements include: